dataprofessor/streamlit-for-llm/content/Lesson-0.md

 ## 9. Chat elements for building a chatbot

-Streamlit currently provides 3 chat elements widgets that is designed for you to use in conjunction with one another, for example, in building a chatbot (or you can also use them separately).
+Streamlit currently provides 3 chat elements widgets (more info in the [Chat elements](https://docs.streamlit.io/library/api-reference/chat) Docs page) that is designed for you to use in conjunction with one another, for example, in building a chatbot (or you can also use them separately).

 Here's a list of the chat elements:
 - [`st.chat_input()`](https://docs.streamlit.io/library/api-reference/chat/st.chat_input) - Displays a chat input widget